CPlusPlus-3142/ClassPrograms/README.md

 Spring 2025

-These are '\n' small C++ programs that we will look at the first week of class.
+These are small C++ programs that we will look at the first week of class.